 hopefully leads to relief of suffering and improved quality of life for the multitude of people with chronic pain was the ultimate inspiration.

-When I asked why the groups were divided a “maintenance” group and a “usual care” group, Perlman replied that getting a massage weekly for a year could be quite costly for most people in the real world.
 “We were hoping to show that you could cut back on the frequency,” he said.
 “Since we don’t know exactly what the subjects did outside of the study over that year, we can’t really say why all the groups improved, but the takeaway is that massage lead to more immediate improvement.”

-“We attempted to track things like medication use and determine the cost-effectiveness of massage, but found that difficult,” Perlman added when I asked what could be improved in the study.
+“We attempted to track things like medication use and determine the cost-effectiveness of massage, but found that difficult,” Perlman continued when asked what could be improved in the study.
 “Not an improvement necessarily, but a different methodology would be to compare massage to other active interventions.
 We also need more investigation into the mechanism of massage for osteoarthritis and other conditions.”

 Knee osteoarthritis options besides massage therapy

-As aforementioned, massage therapy—even if it is biweekly—can be costly for many people with knee osteoarthritis or pretty much any similar conditions.
-Dr. Jeffrey Jackson from Zablocki VA Medical Center in Milwaukee, Wisconsin, emphasized, “What is not clear from this study is whether weekly Swedish massage might lead to sustained improvement.
-The improvement appears to last for the 8 weeks that weekly massage was being provided; after that, having a massage every other week appears to not be therapeutic.”
+Massage therapy can be costly for many people with knee osteoarthritis, even if it is done biweekly.
+Dr. Jeffrey Jackson from Zablocki VA Medical Center in Milwaukee, Wisconsin, said that what is not clear from the study is whether weekly Swedish massage might lead to sustained improvement.

 “A common problem is that trials were either too short or too low quality to provide good evidence of efficacy.
-This study is a good example of the rigorous approach that needs to be incorporated to obtain strong evidence for benefit from CAM options,” Jackson wrote.
+This study is a good example of the rigorous approach that needs to be incorporated to obtain strong evidence for benefit from CAM options,” Jackson said.

 Limitations of knee osteoarthritis

-Perlman et al. mentioned a few limitations that we should consider:
+Perlman and his team mentioned a few limitations that should be considered:

 1. Small and somewhat homogeneous sample (mostly female and Caucasian)

 2. Difficulty in blinding subjects and massage therapists to the active treatment groups.
-Thus, it is likely that the subjects’ bias may have influenced the high dropout rate and results of the light touch group.
+Thus, it’s likely that the subjects’ bias may have influenced the high dropout rate and results of the light touch group.
 Bias among massage therapists may have also influenced the quality of the massage or light touch group.

 4. The researchers did not assess for existing chronic diseases or psychological issues that are common among those with chronic pain, such as anxiety and depression.